torvalds/linux/Documentation/process/submitting-patches.rst

 future.

 A Fixes: tag indicates that the patch fixes an issue in a previous commit.
-It is used to make it easy to determine where a bug originated, which can help review a bug fix.
+It is used to make it easy to determine where a  originated, which can help review a  fix.
 This tag also assists the stable kernel team in determining which stable kernel versions should receive your fix.
-This is the preferred method for indicating a bug fixed by the patch.
+This is the preferred method for indicating a  fixed by the patch.
 See :ref:`describe_changes` for more details.

 .. _the_canonical_patch_format: